<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Horizontal sales processes take all the stages of a longer sales process into account.
 They start with targeting and move through stages like qualifying, discovery, presentation, and acquisition.
 They outline all the outcomes necessary at each stage, as well as the commitments necessary at each stage.

-But many horizontal-only sales processes leave out the vertical, providing very little guidance on how exactly each interaction should be approached.
+However, many horizontal-only sales processes leave out the vertical selling aspect, providing very little guidance on how exactly each interaction should be approached.
 The horizontal processes are very effective for longer, more complex sales where there is much risk and longer process.
 Vertical processes don’t work in sales where the price is high, where risk is great, and where consensus is necessary.

 Vertical processes are very useful for B2C sales, and horizontal process are better for B2B.
 But most B2B sales organizations would do better to think about adding the vertical axis to their approach.